saltstack/salt/doc/topics/cloud/cloud.rst

 The avail_sizes() Function
 --------------------------
 This function returns a list of sizes available for this cloud provider.
-Generally, this refers to a combination of RAM, CPU and/or disk space.
+Generally, this refers to a combination of RAM, CPU, and/or disk space.
 This functionality may not be present on some cloud providers.
-For example, the Parallels module breaks down RAM, CPU and disk space into separate options, whereas in other providers, these options are baked into the image.
+For example, the Parallels module breaks down RAM, CPU, and disk space into separate options, whereas in other providers, these options are baked into the image.
 It is normally called using the ``--list-sizes`` option.